Fighting Credit Card Chargebacks Like an Expert

 How Do Credit Card Chargebacks Affect Your Business?

 When a cardholder disputes a charge and you either accept the chargeback or lose the dispute, you don't just lose the product and the sale, you lose the marketing costs, the sales costs, the overhead costs, and the fees as well.
-A chargeback can cost a company up to 250% of the original transaction.
+A chargeback can cost a merchant more than double the amount of the original transaction.